Version v4.1

 We thank the manubot

-The CSV file ScanningDetails.csv gives a tabular overview of all the (relevant) parameters of all the scans we performed.
+The table shown in SampleAndScanData.csv gives a tabular overview on the samples studied and the relevant parameters of the tomographic imaging.
 This file was generated with a data processing notebook and contains information read from all the log files of all the scans we performed.
-A copy of each log file is available online.
+A copy of each log file is also available online.
+These log files include all the data necessary to exactly replicate the image acquisition.